Recras/online-booking-js/README.md

 ## Styling
 The library provides a bit of styling to make it look okay straight from the box.
 If you wish to customise the layout, you can.
 Just style the appropriate elements from your website's CSS.

+## Browser support
+This library uses fetch, which is [unsupported in Internet Explorer, old Edge versions (12 & 13), and old Safari (up to 10.2)](https://caniuse.com/#feat=fetch).
+If you care about supporting these old browsers, [a polyfill](https://github.com/github/fetch) should be loaded into your website.